Multi-modal 3D Pose and Shape Estimation with Computed Tomography: Methodology

+We formulate the inference problem as learning a mapping function $\mathcal{F}: (X_{vol}, I_{depth}) \rightarrow \hat{\Theta}$ that minimizes the deviation between the estimated model $\mathcal{M}(\hat{\Theta})$ and the ground truth geometry.
+Crucially, unlike unimodal approaches, we decompose the estimation into two optimized pathways: a shape-dominant pathway driven by $X_{vol}$ and a pose-dominant pathway driven by $I_{depth}$, fused via a cross-modal residual function.
+The overall learning objective is to find the optimal network parameters $\mathcal{W}^*$ that minimize the expected loss over the distribution:

+where $\mathcal{L}_{total}$ represents the combination of parametric regression, geometric alignment, and residual fusion losses detailed in the subsequent sections.

-Our model mPSE-CT comprises two parallel modules: body shape estimation and pose estimation; and a parameter mixing module to generate the final patient body mesh (see Fig. 2).
-We employ the SMPL model \cite{SMPL:2015}, which represents the human body shape and pose using a small set of parameters, enabling efficient 3D mesh reconstruction.
-It includes pose $\theta$ $\in \mathbb{R}^{24\times3}$, shape $\beta$ $\in \mathbb{R}^{10}$ parameters and global translation \textit{t} $\in \mathbb{R}^{3}$.
-In SMPL, $\beta$ are predefined principal component analysis shape coefficients that capture deviations from a standard T-shaped SMPL template, reflecting body measurements including torso dimensions; $\theta$ encode relative 3D joint rotations in an axis-angle format to simulate pose changes.
+Our VIM-PSE model comprises two parallel modules: body shape estimation and pose estimation.
+The CRF module is then used to generate the final patient body mesh (see Fig.~\ref{fig2}).
+We use the SMPL model \citep{SMPL:2015} for 3D mesh reconstruction by leveraging its parametric representation, which decouples human body shape and pose into low-dimensional vectors.
+It includes pose $\theta$ $\in \mathbb{R}^{24\times3}$, shape $\beta$ $\in \mathbb{R}^{10}$, and global translation \textit{t} $\in \mathbb{R}^{3}$ parameters.
+In SMPL, $\beta$ is a vector of predefined principal component analysis shape coefficients that capture deviations from a standard T-shaped SMPL template. $\theta$ encodes relative 3D joint rotations in an axis-angle format to simulate pose changes.